-Roles and responsibilities:

-- Undertifying and recommending candidates for officers and membership on our Board of Directors and recommending directors for appointment to the committees of our Board of Directors: - Proviously the adequacy of our Code of Business Ethics as it relates to directors and executive officers, and overseeing compliance with the Code of Business Ethics by directors: - 1 Overseeing the process of evaluating the performance of the Board and management; - 1 Overseeing an orientation and continuing education program for directors; and - Assisting the Board on corporate governance matters, including reviewing and recommending any proposed changes to our Corporate Governance Guidelines, Code of Business Ethics, Amended and Restated Bylaws and Amended and Restated Certificate of Incorporation.
+Roles and res Roles and responsibilities: Fiscal 2019 Membership 11222 Identifying and recommending candidates for officers and membership on our Board of Directors and recommending directors for appointment to the committees of our Board of Directors; Reviewing the adequacy of our Code of Business Ethics as it relates to directors and executive officers, and overseeing compliance with the Code of Business Ethics by directors; Overseeing the process of evaluating the performance of the Board and management; Overseeing an orientation and continuing education program for directors; and Assisting the Board on corporate governance matters, including reviewing and recommending any proposed changes to our Corporate Governance Guidelines, Code of Business Ethics, Amended and Restated Bylaws and Amended and Restated Certificate of Incorporation.
+Nancy M. Taylor (Chair) Alec C. Covington Carl T. Camden Joseph S. Cantie Tina M. Donikowski Mark A. Petrarca No. of Meetings in FY 2019: Five (5) Independence: All members meet the independence standards and requirements of the NYSE